airwallex/airwallex-payment-react-native/README.md

     paymentMethods: ['card'],
   };

-// You can also use presentCardPaymentFlow, startGooglePay, startApplePay, payWithCardDetails or payWithConsent to launch each individual component. presentEntirePaymentFlow('Your client secret', session, 'staging')
+/* You can also use presentCardPaymentFlow, startGooglePay, startApplePay, payWithCardDetails or payWithConsent to launch each individual component. */ presentEntirePaymentFlow('Your client secret', session, 'staging')
     .then((result) => {
         switch (result.status) {
-            // handle different payment result status in your UI. case 'success':
+            // handle different payment result status in your UI case 'success':
             case 'inProgress':
             case 'cancelled':